pachyderm/docs/content/2.2.x/enterprise/auth/authentication/idp-dex.md

 ### 1- Register a Pachyderm Application with your IdP

-!!!
-TLDR
+{{% notice info %}}
+**TL;DR**:

 The one important and invariant element of this step, no matter what your IdP choice might be, is the **callback URL**.
 Callback URLs are the URLs that your IdP invokes after the authentication process.
 The IdP redirects back to this URL once a user is authenticated.

 For security reasons, you need to add your application's URL to your client's Allowed Callback URLs.
 This enables your IdP to recognize these URLs as valid.

 **For Local or “Quick” deployment cases where you do not have a public DNS entry or public IP address, set the following field `config.insecureSkipIssuerCallbackDomainCheck` to `true` in your connector file below.**

 The format of the URL is described below.
+{{%/notice %}}

 If you do not have an Auth0 account, sign up for one at https://auth0.com and create your Pool of Users